cancjs/canc/examples/app-nestjs-typeorm/README.md

 ## What it shows

-- **Request-scoped cancellation interceptor.** A `NestInterceptor` turns the handler result into a cancelable root and cancels it when the client disconnects, so the controller chain stops instead of finishing work for a dead socket.
-Controller handlers return cancelable promises and Nest awaits them unchanged, because a `CancelablePromise` is a native `Promise` subclass.
+- **Request-scoped cancellation interceptor.** Each handler returns its cancelable service call and leaves the same promise on the request.
+A `NestInterceptor` reads that promise when the client disconnects and cancels it, so the controller chain stops instead of finishing work for a dead socket.
+The handler calls no interceptor plumbing of its own.
+Nest awaits the returned cancelable promise unchanged, because a `CancelablePromise` is a native `Promise` subclass.
 - **Decorators that coexist.** The decorated `InvoiceService` carries Nest's `@Injectable` and a custom `@BillingTier` marker (a `SetMetadata` decorator) on the same methods that canc's `@AsyncMethod` wraps.
 A guard reads the marker at request time, which proves canc's wrapper